Jonghyun-Chung/Cornell_Auto_Enrollment/README.md

 >python enroll_while.py "netid" "password"
 >use **enroll_while.py** when you want to add courses that are currently closed
 >use **enroll_before.py** when you are waiting for your enrollment period.
 It checks whether it is a valid enrollment time or not.

+## Tips
+>you can use headless chrome for better speed